 Editor’s note: This story was originally published on All Things Home in November, 2020.
-It has been updated to reflect the shifts in provincial lockdown status like the one we entered on January 12, 2021.
+It has been updated to reflect the shifts in provincial lockdown status.

 Nearly a year after the coronavirus threw Ontario’s housing industry into a tailspin, many homeowners are wondering, “Can I count on getting a renovation done during the pandemic?”

 The answer is a qualified “yes.”
 The province has been in and out of lockdowns since early last spring, and those lockdowns have typically restricted residential renovations to projects that had already begun.
 As pandemic numbers drop and lockdowns are lifted, renovators are back on the job but scrambling to catch up on a backlog of work.

 There are also strict safety protocols in place on renovation and new construction sites, materials can be scarce or cost more, and labour can be in short supply.

 Here’s some of what you need to know as you get ready to call in a renovator.

 Since the pandemic struck, many renovation costs have jumped.
 Roy Nandram, president of the Greater Ottawa Home Builders’ Association and owner of RND Construction, says material prices have jumped as much as 20 per cent because of shortages.
 Renovators have also had to invest in personal protective equipment like face masks and hand sanitizer.
 “Even the cost of porta-potties is more because they need to be cleaned more often,” says Nandram.